What Is The Best Treatment For Athlete’s Foot?

 This brings the infection down, allowing your immune system to kill off the few remaining fungus cells.
 Then your ringworm, jock itch or athlete’s foot should be effectively treated.
 The powder also dries out the infected area, which makes it more difficult for the fungus to grow.

-There’s only one strength of solution for the Daktarin cream and powder.
+There’s only one strength for the Daktarin cream and powder.
 The cream contains 20mg of miconazole in each 1g of Daktarin cream, and the powder has 20mg of miconazole per 1g of powder.
+There’s also an oral gel at the same concentration, and a spray that contains 1.6 mg of miconazole nitrate per gram.

 The type of Daktarin you use will depend on the type of infection you have and where it is.
-If you talk to our clinicians about your health, we can let you know your options.
-You may also be able to pick, for example, about whether to treat your ringworm with a cream or powder.
+You may also be able to treat your ringworm with a cream or powder.
 Using the powder may be better for athlete’s foot or infections in other places prone to dampness, because it helps dry out the area.
 This makes your feet less appealing to the fungus and so helps stop it from growing.

 How we source info.